 Event monitoring

-If a web layout contains the Event Viewer widget, you can monitor the events that occur in your C•CURE system.
+If a web layout contains the Event Viewer module, you can monitor the events that occur in your C•CURE system.

 - Activating or deactivating outputs